phardy-egis/django-geonode-customlogin/README.md

 ### Manual install
 Here below are listed the instruction for install:

-1. If you are using `docker`, stop services

-    ```console
-    docker-compose down
-    ```

-2. Add "customlogin" to your INSTALLED_APPS by adding the following lines at the end of `./geonode/settings.py` file:
+1. Add "customlogin" to your INSTALLED_APPS by adding the following lines at the end of `./geonode/settings.py` file:

     ```python
     # Addition of customlogin app
     INSTALLED_APPS += ('geonode.customlogin',)
+    MIDDLEWARE += ('geonode.customlogin.middleware.CheckLoginMiddleware',)
     ```

-3. Include the customlogin URLconf in `./geonode/urls.py` file like this:
+2. Include the customlogin URLconf in `./geonode/urls.py` file like this:

     ```python
     if "geonode.customlogin" in settings.INSTALLED_APPS: